 VERY IMPORTANT NOTICE:

-Allstar Metro Movers, LLC -vs- Allstar Moving and Storage, Inc.
+Allstar Movers -vs- Allstar Moving and Storage, Inc.

-Allstar Metro Movers, LLC has served all of Arizona for 18 years.
-“Allstar Movers” is a registered trade name owned by Allstar Metro Movers, LLC.
+Allstar Movers has served all of Arizona for 18 years.
+“Allstar Movers” is a registered trade name.

-During its 18 year history Allstar Metro Movers, LLC has maintained an “A+” rating with the Better Business Bureau, was a finalist for the 2010 Better Business Bureau Ethics Award and was voted “Best in Phoenix – Moving Service” each year since 2007 by the U.S. Local Business Association.
+During its 20 year history Allstar Movers has was a finalist for the 2010 Better Business Bureau Ethics Award and was voted “Best in Phoenix – Moving Service” each year since 2007 by the U.S. Local Business Association.

 In 2008, a company using the unregistered alias name “Allways Moving and Storage” started to operate under the names “Allstar Moving and Storage, Inc.,” “Allstar Moving” and “Movers and a Truck.”
 Until they received our cease and desist demand notice they even illegally used our registered trade name “Allstar Movers” in a clear attempt to mislead potential customers.

-THERE IS NOT NOW, NOR HAS THERE EVER BEEN, ANY RELATIONSHIP BETWEEN ALLSTAR METRO MOVERS, LLC AND ALLSTAR MOVING AND STORAGE, INC.
+THERE IS NOT NOW, NOR HAS THERE EVER BEEN, ANY RELATIONSHIP BETWEEN ALLSTAR MOVERS AND ALLSTAR MOVING AND STORAGE, INC.